cgalelli/gammapy_SyLC/README.md

 plt.show()
 ```

-### Example: PSD and PDF Fitting for a Gamma-Ray Light Curve
+### Example: PSD Fitting for a Gamma-Ray Light Curve

-Below is an example workflow using gammapy_SyLC to analyze a Fermi-LAT light curve using the pyLCR package.
+Below is an example workflow using gammapy_SyLC to analyze a Fermi-LAT light curve retrieved with pyLCR.

 ```python
 import numpy as np